LimeChain/gosemble/docs/2-go-to-wasm.md

 #### 2.1.2.
 WASI requirements

 Polkadot is a non-browser environment, but it is not an OS.
-It doesn't seek to provide a system-level API comparable to an OS like files, networking, or any other major part of the things provided by WASI.
+It doesn't seek to provide access to an operating-system API like files, networking, or any other major part of the things provided by WASI (WebAssembly System Interface).

 #### 2.1.3.
 SCALE codec